Common envelope jets supernovae with a black hole companion as possible high energy neutrino sources: Neutrino production inside the jets

 We can see that for the typical values of parameters in our scenario the greatest energy loss is due to $p\gamma$ interactions, and the characteristic maximum energy to which protons can be accelerated is given by equation (\ref{eq:Emax_p_gamma}).
-Observationally, the measured value of $E_{\rm max,p\gamma}$ is lowered by the cosmological redshift $Z_{\rm red}$